15 Expats Talk about Health Insurance and Healthcare in Uruguay

 When we asked expats and global nomads about the quality of medical care in Uruguay, they replied:

 "Uruguay has mandatory participation in socialized medical care.
 I dont participate, I dont have to, i am still here on a tourist visa.
 The one time i had an emergency with my eye, i went to the urgent care, and they gave me an appt. with the opthamologist and he charged me the equiv. of 45. u.s., since i did not have a membership with that program.
 I spend my health care money on herbs, acupuncture, health food, etc. But most expats that i know who live here are able to get the prescript meds that they need, and many meds that are prescription in the U.S. are over the counter here.
 I have heard that the hospitals do not really serve much food, that people have their family members take care of that.
-I just work really hard to stay OUT of the hospital and OFF meds," mentioned one expat in Minas.
+I just work really hard to stay OUT of the hospital and OFF meds," remarked one expat in Minas.

 Are healthcare and health insurance expensive in Uruguay?

 "Healthcare in Uruguay is generally considered to be of good quality and is relatively affordable.
 The government provides universal health coverage for all citizens, and private health insurance is also available.
 Private health insurance is more expensive than public health insurance, but it does provide more comprehensive coverage.
-In general, healthcare and health insurance in Uruguay are considered to be reasonably priced and accessible," remarked one expat in Uruguay.
+In general, healthcare and health insurance in Uruguay are considered to be reasonably priced and accessible," said an expat in Uruguay.

 What are emergency services like in Uruguay?